graue70/ad-blog/content/post/project-aqqu-new.md

 We could read the acquired data into memory whenever we load Aqqu-New.
 However, this would lead to load times of several minutes which slows down development a lot.
 Therefore, we use a [rocksdb](https://rocksdb.org/) database on the hard drive for an entity index and a relation index.
 This makes it possible to have a near-instant load time while still keeping the query time for the data low.

+The two indices have to be built once.
+The program then re-uses the same indices whenever it is loaded.

 ## <a id="#pipeline"></a> Steps in the Pipeline

-Aqqu-New consists of several steps combining into a pipeline.
+Aqqu-New consists of several steps combined into a pipeline.

 As an example, we run the pipeline for the following question: `What is the capital of Bulgaria?`